erikras/react-redux-universal-hot-example/docs/Ducks.md

 3. MUST have action types in the form `npm-module-or-app/reducer/ACTION_TYPE`
 3. MAY export its action types as `UPPER_SNAKE_CASE`, if an external reducer needs to listen for them, or if it is a published reusable library

+These same guidelines are recommended for `{actionType, action, reducer}` bundles that are shared as reusable Redux libraries.

 ### Name

 Java has jars and beans.
 Ruby has gems.
 I suggest we call these reducer bundles "ducks", as in the last syllable of "redux".